- Simultaneous connections 1000

 Control Channel: an AES-256-GCM cipher with the TLS key exchange secured using RSA-2048.
 No additional authentication is required because authentication handled by AES-GCM, and perfect forward secrecy is provided by an ECDH-(384?) key exchange.

 This is a highly secure setup.
 See VPN Encryption: The Complete Guide for more information on this subject.
+As already discussed, the SurfShark Windows, macOS, and iOS apps all feature kill switches.
+We also detected no IP leaks of any kind on any platform,

 Other security features